natewbrooks/positive-professionals/src/pages/index.md

             an organization from its competitors.
 By prioritizing innovation, companies can expand their reach and impact, ensuring long-term sustainability and success.
+      about: Innovation is at the heart of our approach, encouraging leaders to think creatively and embrace change as an opportunity for growth.
+We believe that fostering an innovative mindset is crucial for navigating the complexities of today’s business environment and for driving forward-thinking strategies.
     - name: Integrity
       reasons:
         - reason: Building Trust